-Between long days at the office, summer classes that seem to drag on for hours and busy summer schedules, collegiettes are forced to master the art of saving time.
+Between long days with classes, jobs and internships, collegiettes are forced to master the art of saving time.
 During the busy week, 6 p.m. hits and the thought of making a healthy, home-cooked dinner seems absolutely ridiculous.
 The task is even more daunting when the only kitchen appliance in your apartment is a microwave.
 While delivery and takeout offer ease and convenience, there are ways to avoid this temptation, saving both your diet and your wallet.

 Making stovetop oatmeal can be a hassle.
 If you’re pressed for time, but are craving a hot breakfast, this microwavable version is for you.
 The oats are a healthy dose of protein, which will satisfy your hunger for longer, and the pumpkin is rich in antioxidants, vitamins and minerals.
 What better way to start your day than with a homemade and delicious bowl of oatmeal?

 - ½ cup quick cooking rolled oats